pouannes/TIL/README.md

 In that dockerfile the default command run is `sleep 5`, but if you override it as in the previous example, `CMD` will be overwritten and `sleep 10` will be run.

 # Kubernetes

+## Concepts

+### What is a k8s node?

+A k8s node is a single VM instance that is running k8s and have different objects within it.

+### What is a k8s cluster?

+A k8s cluster is a set of k8s nodes.
+It's usually the level at which you work in k8s.

+### What is meant by Imperative vs Declarative deployments?

+There's two ways to interact with k8s:

+- Imperatively: you use kubectl to directly tell k8s what you want, for example something like "create a pod with this container inside it"
+- Declaratively: you use a config file detailing the way you want your k8s cluster to behave, and let the k8s engine figure out how to best reach the associated state and behaviour.

+### Is it best to use Imperative or Declarative deployments?

+Usually it's best to use declarative deployments: it's what makes k8s really powerful.
+You just tell k8s what you want and let it figure out how to do it.

+However there's some actions that are way easier to do declaratively and in those cases you may use imperative deployments.
+For example, making existing pods update their containers image version is more straightforward to do in a declarative fashion

+### Objects

+#### What are the k8s objects?

+In Kubernetes you mainly work through objects that you define with yaml configuration files.
+The k8s engine then works to respect what's defined in those config files as much as it can.
+For example if you want 8 workers containers, it will work to have 8 at all times; if one goes down it will try to boot one back up (though this is configurable behaviour).

+These objects can have lots of different functions, like: running containers, setting up networking between the containers, accepting outside network requests, setting up requests, ...

+#### What is a Pod?

+A Pod is a k8s object that is used to run containers.
+Usually only one type of container is run per type of pod, although there can be exceptions.
+For example, if two containers are very tightly coupled it might make sense to make them run in the same pod.

+#### What is a Deployment?

+A Deployment is a k8s object that is used to make pods.
+Usually you don't create pods directly yourself; you create Deployments and specify the number and type of pods you want inside it.

+#### What is a Service?

+A Service is a type of k8s object used for networking between in a k8s cluster.

+#### What is a NodePort service?

+A NodePort Service is a k8s Service object that exposes a set of pods to the outside world.
+It's mainly used for devlopment purposes.

+#### What is a ClusterIP Service?

+A ClusterIP Service is a k8s Service object that exposes a set of pods to other objects in the cluster.
+It's used to set up networking between objects in a cluster, _not_ with the outside world.

+#### What is a LoadBalancer Service?

+It's a k8s Service object which is a legacy way of getting network traffic into a cluster.

+### Volumes (in a general sense)

+#### What are volumes in k8s?

+In k8s you have to be careful when you speak about volumes: there's the generic "volume" meaning in CS which means some part of a disk filesystem, but k8s also has its own volume definition.

+A Volume in k8s is a part of a container filesystem.
+So when you create a Volume inside a container, it will die with it.

+#### What are persistent volumes in k8s?

+Persistent volumes are k8s volumes created at the level of a pod.
+So different containers inside the same pod can access the same volume if needed, and if a container dies the volume persists.
+However, the persistent volume dies with the pod.

+#### What are persistent volume claims?

+Persistent volume claims are a k8s volumes created at the level of a cluster.
+Thus they aren't affected by the death of a specific pod.
+It's called a claim because you ask the k8s engine for the volume, which might or might not be already provisioned.

 ## minikube